Title IX Office

 Title IX of the Education Amendments of 1972

 Title IX is a federal law that prohibits discrimination based on sex or gender in educational programs and activities that receive Federal financial assistance.
 Examples of programs and activities that are subject to Title IX include admissions, recruitment, financial aid, academic programs, athletics, housing, and employment.
 Title IX protects students and employees from sexual harassment, including sexual violence, such as rape, relationship violence, stalking, and other forms of sexual misconduct or gender-based discrimination.
 Tech collectively refers to these prohibited behaviors or conduct as sexual misconduct.
-These prohibited behaviors are also considered a violation of New Mexico Tech’s Interim Sexual Misconduct Policy that applies to all Tech’s students and employees.
+These prohibited behaviors are also considered a violation of New Mexico Tech’s Sexual Misconduct Policy that applies to all Tech’s students and employees.

 New Mexico Tech’s Title IX Coordinator monitors and oversees the university’s compliance with Title IX and related laws in the prevention of sex harassment and discrimination.
 This includes the coordination of education and training activities and the response to Title IX complaints.
 Students, faculty, administrators, staff, or others who participate in Tech’s education programs and activities with questions, concerns, or complaints about sex/gender-based discrimination, stalking, intimate partner violence, sex harassment or other forms of sexual misconduct are encouraged to contact Tech’s Title IX Coordinator:

 Title IX CoordinatorPeter Phaiah, Ph.D.
 Assistant Vice President for Student and University Relations

 216 Brown Hall 801 Leroy Place Socorro, NM 87801 (575) 835-5953 Off.
 (575) 322-0001 Cell.
 Email: email@example.com